SchlossVRL/assign-infer-colormaps/stimuli/README.md

 Celery also includes `prompt` and `rating`, which code the concept and the mean association rating (from previous data) between celery and the given color

-### Columns of each of expColorCoordinates.csv files:
+### Columns of each expColorCoordinates.csv file:

- `xPair` codes for the unique color-pair (2 colors from the UW 71 colors) used to create a color scale and corresponding colormaps
+ `xPair` codes for the unique color-pair (2 colors from the UW 71 colors) used to create a color scale and corresponding colormaps (range: 0-1848)

  `ID`  codes for the unique color-pair for that experiment alone

 `diffLighting` difference in L* between two colors